Aguythatdoesstuff/Marshal-IDE/docs/About Marshal IDE/Marshal IDE & Marshal Script.md

 Marshal Script is **not a replacement for the game's scripting system**.
 Instead, it acts as a layer on top of it.

-The DSL is compiled (transpiled) into the standard scripting format used by Hearts of Iron IV.
+The DSL is compiled (transpiled with our multi pass transpiler) into the standard scripting format used by Hearts of Iron IV.

 ---

 # Why "Script"?

-The name **Marshal Script** reflects the technology used to build the language.
+The name **Marshal Script** reflects the technology used to build the original versions of the language and its execution environment within Marshal IDE.

-The DSL and its compiler infrastructure are heavily built around **JavaScript-based tooling**, which powers:
+The early DSL and compiler infrastructure relied heavily on **JavaScript-based tooling**, which powered:

-- The transpiler
+- The original transpiler and parser
-- Parts of the IDE runtime
-- Internal tooling and automation systems
+- Core internal tooling and automation systems

-Because of this foundation, the term **Script** was chosen to represent the language layer of the project.
+- Early runtime execution steps

+### Evolution of the Stack

+While heavy compilation tasks have since migrated to a high-speed C# engine, JavaScript remains the core driver of the editor experience itself.
+Today, JavaScript powers the entire application shell and user interface:

+- **Application Startup:** Launching the IDE initializes the JavaScript runtime that renders the environment, panels, and workspace layouts.
+- **UI & Event Handling:** Every visual component—from button clicks and menu actions to panel transitions—is driven by fast, event-based JavaScript routines.
+- **Workspace State:** User input, interface updates, and active view state are handled in real time by the front-end process.

+Because JavaScript established the foundational architecture—and continues to power everything you see and interact with inside the IDE—the term **Script** remains an accurate reflection of the environment's origins and design philosophy.

 ---